tapis-project/application-repository/Jupyter Notebook/README.md

 # Jupyter Notebook HPC

 This is an HPC version of [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/).
-The app runs on a single Stampede2 or Frontera compute node (depending on which supercomputer is specified in the Tapis system being used by the app). <br></br>
+The app runs on a single Stampede2 or Frontera compute node (depending on which supercomputer is specified in the Tapis system being used by the app).
+<br><br>

 ## Details